bayegaspard/Using-Machine-learning-in-API-traffic-analysis-for-anomality-detection/README.md

-# Api security in large enterprises
+# API security in large enterprises
 Leveraging machine learning for anomaly detection

 Official repository for the paper implementation of varMax published at the International Symposium on Networks, Computers and Communications (ISNCC).